openwebdocs/mdn-bcd-collector/types/report.md

 ### `userAgent`

 The `userAgent` string is a required property and states the user agent of the tested browser the results were collected from.

+### `preview`

+The `preview` boolean is an optional property and states if the user agent of the tested browser the results were collected from is a preview version like "Nightly", "Canary", or "Technical Preview".